April 11, 2023

 We’ve all been there — stressful moments when dealing with legal debt collection.

-Don’t worry, we’ll walk you through how to navigate legal debt collection so that you feel more confident in navigating these challenging conversations.
+Don’t worry; we’ll walk you through how to navigate legal debt collection so that you feel more confident in navigating these challenging conversations.

 The first thing you want to do when dealing with legal debt collection is to understand the process.
-This includes
+This includes:

-- Knowing who you owe
+• Knowing who you owe.

-- What they are entitled to collect
+• What they are entitled to collect.

-- How they will attempt to pursue repayment
+• How they will attempt to pursue repayment.

-- What your rights are
+• What your rights are.

 Firstly, for the first 6 months of your default, you usually have to deal with your creditor’s internal debt collection team.
 This team may call you and send you letters or emails to get you to repay the debt.
 This is the best time to settle the debt if you can.

-After 6 months of your default, creditors or lenders may hand over your debt to an external collection agency.
-The collection agency will call you and send letters and emails to try and get payment from you or open negotiations for repayment plans.
+After 6 months of default, creditors or lenders may hand over your debt to an external collection agency.
+The collection agency will call you and send letters and emails to try to get payment from you or open negotiations for repayment plans.
+If a collection agency fails to collect, your creditor may then take legal action against you.
+This includes court summons, garnishment of wages, freezing your bank accounts, or even foreclosure.

-Know your rights and responsibilities under the Fair Debt Collection Practices Act (FDCPA)
+Know Your Rights and Responsibilities Under the Fair Debt Collection Practices Act (FDCPA)

 The FDCPA is a federal law that protects consumers from abusive debt collection action.
 Under this law, debt collectors are not allowed to harass or abuse you in any way.